HiddenUndefined/HiddenUndefined/README.md

 - 👨‍💻 Senior front-end developer
 - 🚀 Specializing in developing cool web applications
 - 🛠️ Proficient in JavaScript & TypeScript
-- 🖥️ Technologies I work with: Vue, Nuxt and Angular
+- 🖥️ Technologies I work with: Angular like main framework and Vue|Nuxt and React
 - 👀 My trusted allies in different ecosystem:
+  - in Angular it's RxJS, NgRx, Karma / Jest, Localize / Transloco
   - in Vue it's Axios, i18n, Vuex & Pinia, Vitest
-  - in Angular it's RxJS, NgRx, Karma / Jest, Localize / Transloco
+  - in React it's Axios or Fetch, i18next, Redux
 - 💫 My goal is to create high-quality and innovative products capable of solving complex problems.
 - 💼 Currently, I'm working on various projects and serving as a lead front-end developer on one of the projects.